MTFUCF/sc900-concept-map/README.md

 ## What it is

-This project is a buildless D3 application meant for GitHub Pages and recruiter-friendly repo review.
+This project is a buildless D3 application meant for GitHub Pages.
 Open it in a browser and explore how concepts like Zero Trust, Conditional Access, DLP, eDiscovery, SIEM, and Identity Governance relate to Microsoft Entra, Defender, Sentinel, Purview, Intune, and supporting services.

 ## Feature highlights